jt14den/better-research-software/learners/installation-instructions.md

 ![Python plot result](fig/vscode-spacewalks-plot.png){alt="Example plot output from running the spacewalks.py analysis"}

 ---

-## Step 8 — Connect to GitHub (Simplified Setup)
+## Step 8 — Connect to GitHub

 ::::::::::::::::::::: checklist

 ### Create your GitHub account

 1. Go to <https://github.com/signup> and create a free account.
 2. Verify your email before continuing.
-3. Keep your username and password handy — you’ll use them once.
+3. Keep your username and password handy — you will sign in through your browser once.

 ::::::::::::::::::::::::::::::::::